A list of famous firsts throughout human history. Including famous firsts in exploration, science, transport, politics, sport, culture and the arts.

 1903 – 17 Dec.
 Wright Brothers make the first powered flight in North Caroline in a flight lasting 12 seconds.

 508 BC – First attempts to introduce concepts of democracy on a significant scale in ancient Greece, e.g. democratic reforms of Cleisthenes. (see: People who shaped democracy)

 1215 – 15 June.
 Magna Carta.
-1st charter which sought to limit power of Kings by law.
+The 1st charter which sought to limit the power of kings by law.
 Magna Carta established principle of habeas corpus (see: Key events in history of democracy)

 1542 – Spain enacted the first European law ‘Leyes Nuevas‘ abolishing colonial slavery.